-Туре Period (in years)
+(in years)

-Purchased licenses and software 2-10
+2-10

-Costs of research and development work 2-15

-Customer relations 18-19
+2-15

+14-19

-Other 4-18
+4-18

-ourci - 4 10

 The Company verifies the adopted periods of useful life on an annual basis, taking into account the current estimates.
-In 2022, the amortization rates of intangible assets used by the Company were not subject to any significant modifications.
+In 2023, the amortization rates of intangible assets used by the Company were not subject to any significant modifications.